smdogroup/amigo/website/docs/tutorials/cart-pole.md

 The problem is discretized into a finite number of time steps.
 For each time interval, we create state variables at the grid points and enforce the dynamics through collocation constraints.

-## Direct Method
+## Direct Collocation Method

-We solve the problem using Amigo's direct transcription approach.
-The key idea is to discretize the continuous-time problem into a finite-dimensional nonlinear programming (NLP) problem by representing the state and control trajectories at discrete time points.
+To solve this optimal control problem, we convert the infinite-dimensional continuous problem into a finite-dimensional **nonlinear programming (NLP) problem** using direct collocation.
+Instead of trying to find continuous functions for the state and control, we discretize time into a finite number of nodes and treat the state and control values at those nodes as optimization variables.

+The dynamics are enforced using the trapezoidal rule, which creates piecewise linear approximations between consecutive nodes.
+This turns the differential equations into algebraic constraints that the NLP solver can handle.
+For more details on direct collocation methods, see [1] and [2].

 ### Component 1: Cart Dynamics